 Almost every student loan lender (including the Department of Education) has some kind of interest rate discount for people who set up direct deposit.
 Usually it’s around 0.25%.
 Lenders prefer direct deposit because it increases the likelihood that you’ll make payments on time.
-While 0.25% may seem insignificant, it’s actually very significant—because over your loan’s life a 0.25% discount could knock off a big chunk of the interest you’ll pay.
-Check with your lender to see if they have any other interest rate deductions.
-Some may be able to reduce your interest rate if you have a high credit score or a history of on-time payments.
+While 0.25% may seem insignificant, over your loan’s life a 0.25% discount could knock off a big chunk of the interest you’ll pay.
+Check with your lender to see if it has any other interest rate deductions.
+Some lenders may be willing to reduce your interest rate if you have a high credit score or a history of on-time payments.

 Consolidate your loans.

 The federal government and some private lenders offer consolidation loans.
 In some cases, you can also reduce your interest rate with one of these consolidation loans.